 CNC

-Why CNC? | CNC and the Z axis | X axis | Y axis | Jog Buttons | Pendant | Spindle and speed | DRO | Pi-5 | Pi-5 setup | Pi-5 advanced setup | Mesa | MesaCT | Mesa wiring | Video
+Why CNC? | CNC and the Z axis | X axis | Y axis | Jog Buttons | Pendant | Spindle and speed | DRO | Pi-5 | Pi-5 setup | Pi-5 advanced setup | Mesa | MesaCT | Mesa wiring | Wi-Fi aerial | Video | Crunch

 What is CNC and why do I want it?

 OK.
-Now I have a
+So now I have a

 Hitachi Seiki